mkobuolys/dartpad-workshop-segmented-state/src/bloc_event/instructions.md

 }
 ```

-## Adding events from UI
+## Add events from UI

-To be able to add events to the _BLoC_, the `ShapeBloc` must be provided to the Widget tree.
+To be able to add events to the `ShapeBloc`, it has to be provided to the Widget tree.
 This way, all the child elements in the tree could access the _BLoC_, add events as well as listen to state changes:

 ```
 @override